 Now, when the colours changed without your noticing it, what happened at each of the three stages?
 There were certainly changes at the first stage.
 The light rays hitting your retina changed, and, presumably, at least some of the activity in your visual cortex did, too.
 There were no changes at the third stage, however — or at least no major ones.
 Maybe there were subtle changes in your behavioural dispositions that could be detected under experimental conditions.
 (I don’t know if this has been investigated; it would be an interesting project.)
 But your reactions did not change in a way that was noticeable either to you or to a casual observer.

 What about the second stage?
 Did your visual sensations change?
 Was there a change in what the experience was like for you?

-If there wasn’t, then the three-stage view is undermined.
-For it says that our reactions are produced by our sensations; we react as if there is something green in front of us because we are having a sensation of green.
-But if we don’t have such a sensation until we react, then the sensation can’t be playing this role.
-Indeed, it not clear why we would need sensations at all, since the reactions occur without them.
+If there wasn’t, and your sensations didn’t change until you reacted, then the three-stage view is undermined.
+For the view says that our reactions are produced by our sensations; we react as if there is something green in front of us because we are having a sensation of green.
+But if we don’t have a green sensation until we react, then the sensation can’t be playing this role.
+Indeed, it is not clear why we need sensations at all, since the reactions occur independently of them.

 So a defender of the three-stage view must say that our sensations change before we react.
 They can then continue to claim that when we do react we are reacting to a change in our sensations, albeit after a delay.